Image

 • 10 years or more for a third offense

-Defaced Firearm Possession in or Around Maries County, MO
+Possession of a Defaced Firearm in or Around Maries County, MO

 Owning a gun with a tampered serial number—known as a defaced firearm—can lead to serious trouble in Maries County, MO.
 It’s a Class B misdemeanor, but the implications are long-term: it can permanently affect your gun rights and your record.

-Illegal Firearm Sales, Transfers, or Trafficking in Maries County, MO
+Unlawful Sale, Transfer, or Trafficking of Weapons in or Around Maries County, MO

 • Transferring a weapon to a felon